 Savvy Writer Tip:

 Make absolutely sure your characters are always speaking authentically.
-If you are using a historical setting, look up the origin of phrases to see when they were first used (I’ve done that countless times when editing).
+If you are using a historical setting, look up the origin of phrases to see when they were first used.
 Know the language patterns of that era.
 If you are writing characters from another culture, make sure they never use Americanisms or modern slang.
 However, if you can use a slang phrase from their country of origin, that’s delightful. (“Oy, vey!
 A friend you have to buy; enemies you get for nothing.”)
 Keep your characters deliciously authentic! 🙂